Kotlin/KEEP/proposals/statics.md

 ### Static extensions resolution and import

 Static extensions can be called in several ways.
-One way is using making a qualified class with `<ClassName>.<extensionName>` as in, for example, `Color.parse(s)`.
+One way is using making a qualified call with `<ClassName>.<extensionName>` as in, for example, `Color.parse(s)`.
 Similarly to the regular extensions, the corresponding static extensions has to be imported in order for this call to be resolved.